PavelShpagin/TDMS/UML/README.md

 The main classes in the system: Database, Table, Column, Row, TypeValidator, and Operations.

 ### 3. VOPC Union Diagram (`03_vopc_union.puml`)
-View-Object-Persistence-Control for the Union operation (your variant #58 requirement).
+View-Object-Persistence-Control for the Union operation.

 ### 4. Activity Diagram (`04_activity.puml`)
 Step-by-step workflow of creating tables and adding data.